HandBrake/HandBrake-docs/source/docs/en/1.3.0/help/activity-log.markdown

 - Where is HandBrake installed on your system?
 - What HandBrake version are you using?
 - What operating system and version are you using?
 - What type of CPU are you using?
-Does it support Intel QuickSync Video?
+Does it support Intel Quick Sync Video?
 - What type of GPU are you using?
 What version of OpenCL does it support?
 - Is HandBrake able to use your GPU for certain features?
 - What is your display resolution?